project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/09-sallie-calhoun-do-and-donts-from-the-most-experienced-regen-ag-investor.md

 ---
-title: 09 Sallie Calhoun, do and don'ts from the most experienced regen ag investor
+title: 09 Sallie Calhoun Do And Donts From The Most Experienced Regen Ag Investor
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2017-04-02)